 Thy Will Be Done: My Story of Surrender

 I share more stories and lessons learned in my book, UNDEFEATED: From Trial to Triumph, How to Stop Fighting the Wrong Battles and Start Living Victoriously.
 If you have ever wondered where God is in the midst of your suffering, this book is for you!

 I’m a native Texan, a transplanted Alaskan, and always on the move with the military.
-We’ve done 14 moves in 20+ years and still counting!
-I don’t bother making 5 or 10-year goals because I never know where I’ll be living next year.
-But wherever we go, our family loves to be active outside.
+We’ve done 15 moves in 25+ years and we’re done!
+As my husband transitions from Active Duty Air Force, we are settling down in East Texas.
+Wherever we go, our family loves to be active outside.

 I’m a bit of an exercise junkie.
 I haven’t always been but I discovered it’s one of the best ways to keep myself in a good mood.
 In basic training, running was used as a punishment and I was never very good at it, so I hated running.